ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 for Sentinel-1 acquisitions prior to April 14, 2016**.
 Jobs submitted for earlier bursts will return an error.

 All supported Sentinel-1 acquisitions since January 1, 2022, have been processed to OPERA RTC-S1 products by the OPERA project and are already available for download from ASF's archive.
-Any on-demand jobs submitted for acquisitions on or after that date will also return an error.
+Any On-Demand jobs submitted for acquisitions on or after that date will also return an error.

 #### Spatial Coverage for On-Demand OPERA RTC-S1 Products